 Any testing strategy is aimed at testing software optimally.
 Achieving this goal largely depends on the combination of the different types of tests your strategy is composed of.
-As microservices, ideally, represent the smallest possible standalone pieces of business logic that interact with one another via a network, the importance and proportion of some types of software tests for microservices-based architecture is different than those they have in monoliths.
+As microservices, ideally, represent the smallest possible standalone pieces of business logic that interact with one another via a network, the importance, and proportion of some types of software tests for microservices-based architecture is different than those they have in monoliths.

-Correspondingly, regardless of its specific purpose, a capable microservices testing strategy must always include a large number of unit tests, a smaller number of integration tests, an even smaller number of components tests, a few end-to-end tests, and only some insignificant amount of exploratory testing.
+Correspondingly, regardless of its specific purpose, a capable testing microservices strategy must always include a large number of unit tests, a smaller number of integration tests, an even smaller number of components tests, a few end-to-end tests, and only some insignificant amount of exploratory testing.
 This is best illustrated by the following test pyramid:

 Microservices Test Pyramid